Pneumococcal Infection in Children

 Pneumococcal conjugate vaccine (PCV13 or Prevnar).
 This vaccine protects against the 13 types of pneumococcal that causes severe illness in children.
 It can also help prevent some ear infections.
 PCV13 protects children by preparing their bodies to fight the bacteria.
 Adults with certain medical conditions can also get this vaccine.

 Pneumococcal polysaccharide vaccine (PPSV23).
 This vaccine protects against 23 types of bacteria.
-Talk with your child's health care provider about whether or not your child is high-risk.
+This vaccine is given to adults and is only given to children who have long-term conditions that makes them high-risk.
+Talk with your child's healthcare provider about whether or not your child is high-risk.

-It is also important to get a flu shot every year because having the flu increases your risk of getting pneumococcal disease.
+It is also important for your child to get a flu shot every year because having the flu increases your risk of getting pneumococcal disease.

 When is PCV13 given?

-PCV13 is one of the routine childhood immunizations.
-It is given as a series at the following ages:
+PCV13 is a routine childhood immunizations.
+It is given as a series at these ages:

 12 to 15 months